Michal-Av/boa-home-assignment-rm/README.md

 This repository contains a **Shopify App** with a custom **Checkout UI Extension** that enables users to **save** and **restore** their cart items during checkout.
 The project is split into several parts: a **backend**, a **frontend**, shared libraries, and the actual extension files.

+**Two-Part Save Cart Feature**
+**Part 1**: Saving the Cart During Checkout (Checkout UI Extension) This extension (located in extensions/save-cart-for-later) allows customers to select items in their checkout cart and save them for later use.
+Once saved, the data is stored securely and associated with the logged-in customer.

+**Part 2:** Retrieving the Saved Cart (Shopify Section + App Proxy API) To enable cart retrieval on the storefront, we added a theme customization feature under sections/import-saved-cart.liquid.
+This liquid section uses the App Proxy API to fetch the saved cart items from the backend and display them on the site.
+We placed this section on the /cart page, so customers can easily import their previously saved items into the current cart.

 ---

 ## Table of Contents